Table of content

 - Web server - A component that synchronizes communication between browsers, mobile apps, and the backend server.
 It uses HTTP/HTTPS to transfer data between both ends.

 - Databases - User information, transactions, products, and other data are stored in a database.
-MySQL, PostgreSQL, and MongoDB are commonly used in web dev.
+MongoDB, PostgreSQL, and MySQL are commonly used in web dev.

 - Storage - Documents and images require secure and reliable storage on the backend.
 This is where AWS S3 and Firebase Storage comes into play.